 Abstract

 This is an extended, revised version of .
 Findability and interoperability of some PIDs and their compliance with the FAIR data principles are explored, where ARKs were added in this version.
-It is suggested that the wide distribution and findability (e.g. by simple 'googling') on the internet may be as important for the usefulness of PIDs, as the resolvability of PID URIs.
-This version also includes new reasoning about the failure to use PIDs such as DOIs for citation.
-The prevalence of phenomena such as link rot implies that the persistence of URIs cannot be trusted.
+It is suggested that the wide distribution and findability (e.g. by simple 'googling') on the internet may be as important for the usefulness of PIDs as the resolvability of PID URIs.
+This version also includes new reasoning about the low adoption rates of PIDs such as DOIs for citation.
+The prevalence of phenomena such as link rot implies that the persistence of ordinary (non PID) URIs cannot be trusted.
 By contrast, the well distributed, but seldom directly resolvable ISBN identifier has proved remarkably resilient, with far-reaching persistence, inherent structural meaning and good validatability, by means of fixed string-length, pattern-recognition, restricted character set and check digit.
 Examples of regular expressions used for validation of PIDs are supplied or referenced.
 The suggestion to add context and meaning to PIDs, making them "identify themselves", through namespace prefixes and object types is more elaborate in this version.
 Meaning can also be conferred by means of structural elements, such as well defined, restricted string patterns, that at the same time make PIDs more "validatable".
 Concluding this version is a generic, refined model for a PID with these properties, in which namespaces are instrumental as custodians, meaning-givers and validation schema providers.
 A draft example of a Schematron schema for validation of "new" PIDs in accordance with the proposed model is provided.

 Introduction: Identifiers in science

 Identifiers in science may refer to digital or physical objects, or concepts.
-They may also refer to persons, researchers, as ORCiD IDs , or to research organizations, as the recently launched RORs .
-This paper will focus on persistent identifiers, PIDs, for research outputs, 'things' such as articles, datasets, samples, concepts etc. But, as suggested in section 7, ORCiDs or RORs may be an optional part of a modular, integrated identifier for research outputs.
+They may also refer to persons, researchers, such as ORCiD IDs , or to research organizations, such as the recently launched RORs .
+This paper will focus on persistent identifiers (PIDs) for research outputs, 'things' such as articles, datasets, samples, concepts etc. But, as suggested in section 7, ORCiDs or RORs may be an optional part of a modular, integrated identifier for research outputs.
 PIDs may be general or domain-specific.
 Among the more prevalent general PID-types are ARK, DOI, Handle and UUID.
 There are also old, bibliographic identifiers like ISBN.
-Created in the 1960's and -70's of the print era, how come they survived into this digital age?
-Some reasons might be: they are well distributed across the internet, and widely used by stake-holders (libraries, publishers, readers).
+Created in the 1960's and 1970's of the print era, how come they survived into this digital age?
+Some reasons might be: they are well distributed across the internet, and widely used by stakeholders (libraries, publishers, readers).
 They have a semantic structure, identifying well-defined objects, and a fairly precise validation mechanism through fixed string-lengths, limited character-set and check digits.
 Some of these properties of good identifiers are shared by ARKs, DOIs, Handles and UUIDs, or other more domain specific identifiers used for scholarly data, but seldom all of them simultaneously.
 The focus here is on findability and 'validatability' of PIDs of different types.

 Identifiers - why do we need them?